Always clean the area to treat before each ultrasound treatment session.

 Please keep in mind that in 20 minutes you will be able to properly treat a surface area equal to a letter size piece of paper (8.5” x 11”).
 Therefore for larger areas you need to adjust treatment time accordingly.

-Flat hand probes were conceived to treat flat areas, while concave hand probes were conceived to treat smaller rounded areas, since the concave shape allows better coupling on rounded surfaces.
-In any case you should always try to have the best possible adhesion between the hand probe and the area to treat, since air does not allow ultrasound propagation: this is the reason why you need to make sure there is always gel between the hand probe and horse hair.
+Flat transducers were conceived to treat flat areas, while concave transducers were conceived to treat smaller rounded areas, since the concave shape allows better coupling on rounded surfaces.
+In any case you should always try to have the best possible adhesion between the transducer and the area to treat, since air does not allow ultrasound propagation: this is the reason why you need to make sure there is always gel between the transducer and horse hair.

-Red hand probes (continuous emission) were conceived to treat pathologies where the use of heat is particularly indicated, while silver hand probes (pulsed emission) were conceived to treat conditions where heat is undesirable, but could still benefit from ultrasound non-thermal mechanical effects.
+Continuous emission transducers were conceived to treat pathologies where the use of heat is particularly indicated, while pulsed emission transducers were conceived to treat conditions where heat is undesirable, but could still benefit from ultrasound non-thermal acoustic mechanical effects.

 The slower you move the hand probe, the deeper the ultrasound effects.

 The faster you move the hand probe, the more superficial the ultrasound effects.